ShwetaKanojiya/Linux-Assignment/README.md

 - `df -h`: Shows disk usage in human-readable format

 ### `sudo` — Super User Do
-- `sudo apt update`: Runs command with admin privileges (⚠️ use with caution)
+- `sudo apt update`: Runs command with admin privileges (use with caution)

 ---